William H. Sylvis

-William H. Sylvis (1828–1869) was a pioneer American trade union leader.
-Sylvis is best remembered as a founder of the Iron Molders' International Union.
+William H. Sylvis (1828–1869) was a pioneer American trade union leader who founded the Iron Molders' International Union.
 He also was a founder of the National Labor Union.
 It was one of the first American union federations attempting to unite workers of various crafts into a single national organization.

-Biography

 Early years

-William H. Sylvis was born in 1828 in the borough of Armagh, Pennsylvania,he did the second son of Nicholas and Maria Mott Sylvis, native-born Americans of Irish extraction who each traced their American ancestry back to the pre-revolutionary period.
+William H. Sylvis was born in 1828 in the borough of Armagh, Pennsylvania, he did the second son of Nicholas and Maria Mott Sylvis, native-born Americans of Irish extraction who each traced their American ancestry back to the pre-revolutionary period.
 Nicholas' father was a maker of canal boats and repairman of wagons who found great difficulty earning enough money to support his family.
 During the Panic of 1837 the family's financial situation became particularly grave and young William was sent to live on the homestead of a prosperous neighbor named Pawling, earning his keep there by helping with chores around the farm.

 The change of family setting proved beneficial for Sylvis from an educational standpoint, who was taught to read and write by his new employer.
 Sylvis attended school for the first time at age of 11.
 He proved to be a voracious reader and took full advantage of the library at the farm estate, owned as it was by a man who had been elected to the Pennsylvania State Assembly.